-Tisherman received her BA in Environmental Studies from Connecticut College and will receive her PhD in Geology and Environmental Science from the University of Pittsburgh in January 2022.
+Dr. Tisherman received her BA in Environmental Studies from Connecticut College and received her PhD in Geology and Environmental Science from the University of Pittsburgh in January 2022.

 PEER-REVIEWED AND TECHNICAL REPORTS: